 - (b) Part 1 should normally be completed before a candidate enters Part 2.
-However, with the permission of the Dean a candidate may omit Part 1 and be admitted directly to Part 2. - (c) A candidate who has failed any course shall re-enrol for the degree only with the permission of the Dean. - (d) To remain in the programme, a candidate must continue to meet the New Zealand Teachers Council requirements to have personal qualities suitable for becoming a teacher.

-- 3. The Aegrotat Pass provisions in the Assessment Statute will not apply to TEAC courses.
-In the event that a candidate is prevented from completing such a course by one of the circumstances specified in section 4.5 of that Statute, the candidate will be granted an extension to complete the assessment. - 4.
-A candidate shall normally be enrolled for at least four trimesters and shall complete the requirements of the degree within five years of first enrolling in it.
-The Dean may extend the maximum period in special cases.

-Note: The minimum and maximum enrolment periods for Master's degrees are under review at the time of printing.
-Please check the University website for current regulations.

-- 5. (a) A candidate who has completed Part 1 of the degree but does not proceed to or complete Part 2 may be awarded a PGDipTeach upon completion of a further 30 points from approved 400-/500-level courses; - (b) A candidate who holds the diploma shall abandon it upon being awarded the MTeach.
+However, with the permission of the Dean a candidate may omit Part 1 and be admitted directly to Part 2. - (c) A candidate who has failed any course shall re-enrol for the degree only with the permission of the Dean. - (d) To remain in the programme, a candidate must continue to meet the New Zealand Teachers Council requirements to have personal qualities suitable for becoming a teacher. - 3.
+The Aegrotat Pass provisions in the Assessment Statute will not apply to TEAC courses.
+In the event that a candidate is prevented from completing such a course by one of the circumstances specified in section 4.5 of that statute, the candidate will be granted an extension to complete the assessment. - 4. (a) A candidate shall be enrolled for at least four trimesters full-time (extended pro rata up to eight trimesters for students who are not full-time) and shall complete the requirements of the degree within two years of first enrolling in it (extended pro rata up to four years for students who are not full-time).
+The Associate Dean (Academic) may extend the maximum period in special cases. - (b) The minimum and maximum periods of enrolment for Part 2 are specified in section 18 of the Personal Courses of Study Statute. - 5. (a) A candidate who has completed Part 1 of the degree but does not proceed to or complete Part 2 may be awarded a PGDipTeach upon completion of a further 30 points from approved 400-/500-level courses. - (b) A candidate who holds the diploma shall abandon it upon being awarded the MTeach.